Caroline Peart

 Caroline Peart (September 4, 1870 – October 12, 1963) was an American portraitist.
-She was born in Rosemont, Pennsylvania, split her time traveling abroad in Europe and the States, before settling down back in Washington Boro, Pennsylvania where she eventually passed.
+She was born in Rosemont, Pennsylvania, split her time traveling abroad in Europe and the States, before settling down back in Washington Boro, Pennsylvania, where she eventually died.
 She was also a student and contemporary of American society portraitist Cecilia Beaux.

 Despite her studies and several successes in the art world, Peart did not become an established professional.
 This is largely due to her work being centered around traditional portraiture during a time when modernism was becoming the trend in America but also because of a lack of drive and a mix of struggles in her personal life.

 Early years and family

 Peart was born in Rosemont, Pennsylvania, into a middle-class family.
 She was the only child of John Peart and Martha Ann Herr Peart (nee Brenneman).
 Through her mother, Peart was the half-cousin of American artist and illustrator N. C. Wyeth.
 Martha was also a direct descendant of Hans Herr, the first ordained Mennonite bishop to emigrate to the American colonies in 1710.
 This lineage caused the family much pride, as Caroline and her mother often attended Herr family reunions, and Martha served as Vice President of the Hans Herr Memorial Association, when it was established in 1895.
 Before marrying Martha in 1867, John Peart had fought during the Civil War for the Union Army, serving as sergeant major in the 195th Regiment of the Pennsylvania Volunteer Infantry.
 After the war, he went into the lumber business in Columbia, which started to boom around 1876-77 and caused the family to move to Philadelphia where they lived on Logan Square at 1901 Vine Street.

 When Peart was young, she attended a Philadelphia-area Friends school.
 Although little is known about her early life, her father's business successes allowed for many connections among the Philadelphian elite, opportunities at home and abroad, and a rather comfortable life in Peart's early years.